oracle/terraform-provider-oci/docs/resources/objectstorage/bucket.md

 * `name` - (Required) The name of the bucket.
 * `namespace` - (Required) The namespace in which the bucket lives.
 * `metadata` - (Optional) Arbitrary string keys and values for user-defined metadata.
+* `access_type` - (Optional) Either "ObjectRead" or "NoPublicAccess".
+If not specified it defaults to "NoPublicAccess"

 ## Attributes Reference